Azure-Samples/azure-ai-document-processing-samples/README.md

 The techniques demonstrated take advance of various capabilities from each service to:

 - **Reduce complexity of custom model training** by taking advantage of the capabilities of Generative AI models to analyze and classify documents.
-- **Improve accuracy in document processing** by utilizing natural language processing and vision capabilities to extract structured data from documents.
+- **Improve reliability in document processing** by utilizing combining AI service capbilities to extract structured data from any document type, with high accuracy and confidence.
 - **Simplify document processing workflows** by providing reusable code and patterns that can be easily modified and evaluated for most use cases.

 ## Contents